Kemppis3/Portfolio/README.md

 # Portfolio
-Showcase of my programming projects to this date.
+Showcase of my programming projects

 Most of the projects are my final projects for programming courses at University of Oulu.